vishal-vaghasiya/interview-questions-ios/Swift.md

 ### Answer:
 Method overloading means multiple methods with the same name
-but different parameters in the same class.
+But different parameters in the same class.

 ### Example:
 ```swift